Dart Charge and Bailiffs

 Commentary from Bailiff Advice Online

-If you have any queries regarding a Dart Charge that you had not known about or you have received correspondence (or a visit) from an enforcement agent in relation to multiple Dart Charges, you can email a question to Bailiff Advice using our very popular Enquiry Form.
-Alternatively, you can contact us by phone.
+If you have any queries regarding a Dart Charge that you had not known about or you have received correspondence (or a visit) from an enforcement agent in relation to multiple Dart Charges, you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact our helpline.
 Details are on our Contact page.